Common cause and special cause (statistics): Common mode failure in engineering

 Common mode failure has a more specific meaning in engineering.
 It refers to events which are not statistically independent.
 Failures in multiple parts of a system may be caused by a single fault, particularly random failures due to environmental conditions or aging.
 An example is when all of the pumps for a fire sprinkler system are located in one room.
 If the room becomes too hot for the pumps to operate, they will all fail at essentially the same time, from one cause (the heat in the room).
 Another example is an electronic system wherein a fault in a power supply injects noise onto a supply line, causing failures in multiple subsystems.

 This is particularly important in safety-critical systems using multiple redundant channels.
 If the probability of failure in one subsystem is p, then it would be expected that an N channel system would have a probability of failure of pN.
 However, in practice, the probability of failure is much higher because they are not statistically independent; for example ionizing radiation or electromagnetic interference (EMI) may affect all the channels.

 The principle of redundancy states that, when events of failure of a component are statistically independent, the probabilities of their joint occurrence multiply.
 Thus, for instance, if the probability of failure of a component of a system is one in one thousand per year, the probability of the joint failure of two of them is one in one million per year, provided that the two events are statistically independent.
 This principle favors the strategy of the redundancy of components.
 One place this strategy is implemented is in RAID 1, where two hard disks store a computer's data redundantly.

-But even so there can be many common modes: consider a RAID1 where two disks are purchased online and are installed in a computer, there can be many common modes:
+But even so, a system can have many common modes of failure.
+For example, consider the common modes of failure of a RAID1 where two disks are purchased from an online store and installed in a computer: